 Our Trust has launched a new Patient Engagement Portal (PEP), from the provider DrDoctor.
+The portal will help us make more information available in the NHS App.

 Phased Approach

-Accessing the PEP for the first time
+Accessing DrDoctor for the first time

 Please check you are using the correct link.
 The details you are asked to enter are based on the records we have at the hospital, so if the system is saying your details aren’t recognised, please call us to check we have the most recent information for you.
 Similarly, when confirming your mobile number, you will need to call us directly if this has changed.